latifaalen/alx-pre_course/0x01-git/README.md

-this is not an empty file
+this file is not empty